-Dark diversity was estimated using the hypergeometric method in the R-package “DarkDiv” [31].
+Dark diversity was estimated using the hypergeometric method in the R-package “DarkDiv” [60].
 The hypergeometric method compares the realised number of co-occurrences between pairs of species with random expectations (i.e. no association between species).
 This information was used to construct a taxa × taxa indication matrix reflecting the fact that taxa occurring in the same samples likely share similar ecological conditions.
 Using this indication matrix, the algorithm calculates the mean indication for all absent taxa, using present taxa as indicators.
-This way, we can assign to all absent taxa in a given site a probabilistic estimation that the taxa belong to the dark diversity [31].
-The probability for any given taxon is high if the present taxa are generally positively associated with the considered taxon i.e. they tend to co-occur more than expected by chance [31].
+This way, we can assign to all absent taxa in a given site a probabilistic estimation that the taxa belong to the dark diversity [61].
+The probability for any given taxon is high if the present taxa are generally positively associated with the considered taxon i.e. they tend to co-occur more than expected by chance [61].
 To include the maximum amount of co-occurrence information, we used the whole data set to estimate the indication matrix between pairs of taxa.
 To obtain conservative discrete dark diversity estimations, we only kept taxa with >90% probability according to the hypergeometric method.
-Such a threshold can be considered rather conservative, since probabilities closer to 50% mean either neutrality or noise in the data, whereas higher probabilities suggest that the number of co-occurrences between the absent and present taxa is greater than expected by chance [31].
+Such a threshold can be considered rather conservative, since probabilities closer to 50% mean either neutrality or noise in the data, whereas higher probabilities suggest that the number of co-occurrences between the absent and present taxa is greater than expected by chance [61].
 In addition, we considered as part of dark diversity of sedimentary pollen only taxa recorded in any sample during 500-year time windows.
 Such a filter defined dark diversity without considering taxa that have not yet arrived in the region or have been regionally extinct.
-We calculated taxonomic completeness for each sample as follows: log(observed diversity / dark diversity).
+To assess how realized the local biodiversity was in each local site, excluding the effects of environmental filtering, we also calculated taxonomic completeness for each sample as follows: log(observed diversity / dark diversity) [16].

-Sensitivity analyses
+(c) Sensitivity analyses

 Pollen-based samples have inevitably imperfect coverage of real biodiversity, and study sites originate from non-random locations where pollen have preserved.
-Although the Andersen-transformation decreases the potential effect of sampling bias for the observed diversity, we also tested how much the imperfect sampling coverage could be affecting species co-occurrences and thus the dark diversity estimation.
-We simulated better sampling coverage and added a different percentage of absences (2%, 5%, 10%, 15%, 20% and 25%) using their dark diversity probability in absent sites as likelihood to be included as “present”.
-In such a way, we “sampled” additionally taxa which were likely to occur in a site.
+Although we detected a high sample coverage in our samples, we additionally tested how much the sampling coverage could be affecting species co-occurrences and thus the dark diversity estimation.
+We simulated better sampling coverage by adding a different percentage of absences (2%, 5%, 10%, 15%, 20% and 25%) using taxa’s dark diversity probability in absent sites as likelihood to be included as “present”.
+In such a way, we “sampled” additionally taxa which were likely to occur in a site [62].
 We used co-occurrences from such a dataset, but actual present species as indicators, and re-estimated the dark diversity.
-The obtained dark diversity sizes were highly similar to the these used originally (Fig. S2).
-To test the effect of spatial autocorrelation, we performed a Mantel test (Bray-Curtis dissimilarity on binary data from study sites vs. their geographical distance), which was non significant (r=0.09; p = 0.15), suggesting that closer sites were not more taxonomically similar.
+The obtained dark diversity sizes were highly similar to the these used originally (Fig. S3).
+To test the effect of spatial autocorrelation, we performed a Mantel test (Bray-Curtis dissimilarity on binary data from study sites vs. their geographical distance), which was non-significant (r = 0.1; p = 0.14), suggesting that closer sites were not more taxonomically similar.
 In addition, we calculated co-occurrences in a dataset where we removed spatially closest sites.
 Again, we re-estimated dark diversity using these co-occurrences but originally recorded taxa as indicators.
-The obtained dark diversity was very similar to the original values (Fig. S3).
+The obtained dark diversity was very similar to the original values (Fig. S4).
 We concluded that the current dataset was robust against sampling coverage and non-random spatial distribution of study sites.

-Functional traits
+(d) Functional traits